 Whether you're a local having a staycation or a guest visiting our fine tropical climes, one thing's for sure: you won't be bored from a lack of art and culture events throughout the year.
 A fine contingent of blockbuster festivals from music, indigenous art and dance, carnivale-inspired circus and world-class films, Cairns and the Tropical North is the place to be to get your festival fix on.

 If you're someone who travels for art, you might want to book those domestic flights now.
-This is an impressive line-up of our Top 8, with plenty more yet to be confirmed.
+This is an impressive line-up of our top eight, with plenty more yet to be confirmed.
 Hop to it.

 Chinese New Year

 When: 24 January – 1 February 2020

 It’s the Year of the Rat!
 In Chinese culture, rats were seen as a sign of wealth, so if you ever needed a reason to celebrate, here’s a good one!
 The Great Barrier Reef Chinese New Year Festival’s celebrations offer cultural performances, food experiences and activities designed to encourage people from diverse backgrounds to come together and celebrate.
 On the 24th January, the Eve of the Chinese New Year, from 5pm to 7.30pm at the Cairns Lagoon Plaza, welcome in the Year of the Rat with dragon dance, lion dance, pyrotechnics, and firecrackers, then on 1st February, the Cairns Airport Chinese New Year Street Festival, will be held from 4pm to 9pm in Grafton St (between Shields and Spence St).